 The Commission also rejected a number of arguments raised by intervenors.
-For example, the Commission rejected arguments contending that prior approval from the West Virginia Public Service Commission was required before the Commission could grant the requested abandonment, explaining that "[it] has sole jurisdiction over whether to grant an abandonment" of the Gathering System.
+The Commission rejected arguments contending that prior approval from the West Virginia Public Service Commission was required before the Commission could grant the requested abandonment, explaining that "[it] has sole jurisdiction over whether to grant an abandonment" of the Gathering System.
 Furthermore, while the Commission questioned whether its approval of Equitrans' instant proposal could be considered a major federal action, such approval would nonetheless qualify for a categorical exclusion under the Commission's regulations implementing the National Environmental Policy Act, thereby obviating the need to prepare an environmental assessment or environmental impact statement.
+The Commission of the Commission of the Commission's regulations implementing the National Environmental Policy Act, thereby obviating the need to prepare an environmental assessment or environmental impact statement.